gitlabhq/omnibus-gitlab/doc/settings/database.md

   connect to the server, after authentication via password.
-- `trust_auth_cidr_addresses` is a list of CIDR address blocks which are allowed to connect to the server, without authentication of any kind. _Be very careful with this setting._ It is suggest that this be limited to the loopback address of `127.0.0.1/24` or even `127.0.0.1/32`.
+- `trust_auth_cidr_addresses` is a list of CIDR address blocks which are allowed to connect to the server, without authentication of any kind. _Be very careful with this setting._ It is suggested that this be limited to the loopback address of `127.0.0.1/24` or even `127.0.0.1/32`.
 - `sql_user` controls the expected username for MD5 authentication.
 This defaults to `gitlab`, and is not a required setting.